Title: Mapping acute lesion locations to physiological swallow impairments after stroke

 Or, do you feel this idea may be much more complex than this article could even begin to tap into, and there’s just way more things to consider??

 Why do you think this stuff is neat and could lead to a more specialized, neurologically driven field?!?

 For now, I am just patiently waiting and excited for more to come that can help us understand what to expect or why when it comes to stroke and site of lesions, and what to do about it in the treatment world.
-So if you need me, you’ll find me burying my nose in that ‘ole Duffy textbook trying to figure all this external-capsule-fascicularus stuff out while eating a gyrus-shaped gyro…………..
+Unil then, if you need me, I’ll be burying my nose in that ‘ole Duffy textbook trying to figure all this external-capsule-fascicularus stuff out while eating a gyrus-shaped gyro…………..